riaandeventer/watch_next/README.md

-# Semantic Similarity (NLP) - Recommend movies I might like
+# Semantic Similarity (NLP) - Recommend movies a viewer might like

 This program measure similarities of a description of a move that I have watched with other movies that are available.